 When reviewing a first draft, it’s a good idea to take notes on where you have included scenes that introduce additional tension and complications.
 Make sure the larger-stake issues are not all introduced and solved well before the climax.
 In fact, a climax can introduce one or more additional complications that keep suspense taut to the end of your story.

-3. Draw tension from unexpected places
+3. Draw story tension from varied places

 4. Use reversals, twists and revelations effectively

-These are all excellent ways to heighten tension in a novel, and some incidents may be two or all three of these things at the same time.
-For example, the moment that Luke Skywalker learns that Darth Vader is his father in Star Wars is both a twist and a revelation.
+Some incidents may be two or all three of these things at the same time.
+For example, the moment that Luke Skywalker learns the infamous, shocking truth about Darth Vader, the main villain in George Lucas’s Star Wars, is both a twist and a revelation.
 We don’t see this coming although it has been set up from the start in a number of ways.

 5. Appeal to readers’ emotions

-If emotion is critical to tension, then well-developed characters are critical to emotion.
-Most passionate readers know the feeling of finishing a good book and feeling bereft without the characters who came to seem like friends.
-Developing believable and engaging characters may seem unrelated to the task of building tension, but it is actually one of the most essential elements for creating this effect.
+One important point to keep in mind regarding tension is that it is not the size of the stakes but how invested the reader is in those stakes that matters.
+When deciding how to create tension in your plot, include emotion.
+Well-developed characters are critical for readers to become emotionally invested.
+Most passionate readers know the feeling of finishing a good book and feeling bereft without characters who came to feel like friends.
+Developing believable and engaging characters who are invested in their goals may seem unrelated to the task of building tension, but it is actually one of the most essential elements for creating this effect.

 6. Increase tension in your writing by making characters active

 Active characters make things happen.
 They react, but they are also proactive.
 Passive characters let things happen to them.
-Passive characters are usually not the protagonist (except in tragedies), and they rarely create tension through outward action – internal conflicts are usually the primary source of tension where these fictional characters are concerned.
+Passive characters are usually not the protagonist (except in tragedies), and they rarely create tension through outward action.
+Internal conflicts are usually the primary source of tension where these fictional characters are concerned.

 Readers tend to like active characters better than passive characters.
 It’s hard to have much sympathy for characters who simply sit and wait for fate to overtake them.

 7. Avoid tension destroyers

-There are a few things you should not do or only do sparingly in order to maintain tension.
+There are a few things you should not do or only do sparingly in order to maintain tension: